Shreeramghimire/AI_Engineering/Keras.md

 Input → [Conv → ReLU → Pool] × N → Flatten → [Dense → ReLU] × M → Dense (output)

+### Recurrent Neural Networks (RNNs)

+Neural networks and deep learning models see data points as independent instances.

+Standard feedforward networks (including CNNs) treat each input as independent of the others.
+When classifying an image, the network doesn't care what image came before it.

+This works for many tasks but fails for sequential data, where order matters:

+- In a sentence, "not good" means something different from "good not."

+- In a stock chart, today's price depends on yesterday's.

+- In a genome, the position of a gene matters.